CodingDiva404/skill-swap/README.md

 # 🤝 Skill Swap

 Skill Swap is a matchmaking-based web application that connects users who want to **teach a skill** with users who want to **learn a skill**.
-Think of it as **Tinder for skills** — swipe, match, and collaborate 🚀
+Think of it as **Tinder for skills** — swipe, match, and collaborate 🚀.
+With a removing the lanugage barrier using the Lingo CLI.

 ---